Leading CAD Outsourcing Company offers solutions of Engineering CAD Services, Design Drafting & 3D Modeling

 Millwork vs. Casework: A Detailed Study of Differences and Comparison

-Published on November 2, 2018 Updated on November 10th, 2023
+Published on November 2, 2018 Updated on October 30th, 2024

 Millwork vs Casework

-What is millwork?
+What is Millwork?

 Millwork products are usually custom made and hence each design and manufacturing aspect of the product is engineered-to-order.
 Millwork design experts calculate the size requirements based on architectural floor plan drawings for designing geometry of millwork products.
 Customer’s choices are then factored in to finalize the millwork design and necessary details are added to develop detailed millwork shop drawings.

-What is casework?
+What is Casework?

 Kitchen cabinets can fall under both millwork and casework.
 But since they are more often custom made and deep embedded within the building architecture are referred to as kitchen millwork.
 It includes every storage cupboard, pantry furniture and drawers.